MRSRL/complex-networks-release/README.md

 ACTIVATION denotes the activation function used after each convolution layer; options include "relu", "crelu", "zrelu", "modrelu", and "cardioid" [3].
 If running real convolution, the activation must be relu.

+LOG_DIR indicates the directory checkpoints and training logs are saved to.
+You can view a tensorboard summary for this training run by running:

+tensorboard --logdir=./

+in this directory.

 ## References
 1. https://github.com/mrirecon/bart